alkismavridis/mathasm/README.md

   Using a base with grade less-or-equals to the target is illegal.

 ### Finally!
-This instruction set thing is.
+This instruction set thing was long.
 Any bonus points?
 Yes!
 While building theorems, you may have multiple targets.
 In other words, multiple statements that you just generated and working on.
 We don't have to be limited to have 1 at a time.
 One may use the one of those temporary statements as a base to perform operations into the others.